fisherthewol/theeuukBlog/content/SantanderDNS.md

 To understand all of this, we will have to go into detail about how DNSSEC works; but we can preface it by saying "Banco Santander should fix these errors, either so DNSSEC works, or at least so it doesn't prevent people from accessing their systems.

 ## DNSSEC: Cryptographic Verification.
-I am basing my understanding on [this cloudflare blog](https://www.cloudflare.com/en-gb/dns/dnssec/how-dnssec-works/), but in summary: When a non-DNSSEC resolver resolves, say, blog.cloudflare.com, the root nameservers cryptographically verify records returned for `com` are from the authoritative nameservers, `com`'s nameservers verify cloudflare, and cloudflare's verify the blog subdomain.
+I am basing my understanding on [this cloudflare blog](https://www.cloudflare.com/en-gb/dns/dnssec/how-dnssec-works/), but in summary: When a DNSSEC-enabled resolver resolves, say, blog.cloudflare.com, the root nameservers cryptographically verify records returned for `com` are from the authoritative nameservers, `com`'s nameservers verify cloudflare, and cloudflare's verify the blog subdomain.
 When resolving a domain, various cryptographic entities - multiple public keys, signatures, etc - are requested from relevant servers, and checked against each other to verify that there is a chain of trust, from the root servers to the eventual (sub)domain.
 So, in this case:

 * the root nameservers should verify nameservers for `uk`